Ifeoluwa-O/alx-system_engineering-devops/README.md

-A repository for shell basics project DevOps
+A repository for Shell Projects (DevOps)